WisdomShell/codeshell-vscode/README_EN.md

 ### Load the model locally

-After downloading the model from the [Hugging Face Hub](https://huggingface.co/WisdomShell/CodeShell-7B-Chat-int4/blob/main/codeshell-chat-q4_0.gguf) to your local machine, placing the model in the `llama_cpp_for_codeshell/models` folder path in the above code will allow you to load the model locally.
+After downloading the model from the [Hugging Face Hub](https://huggingface.co/WisdomShell/CodeShell-7B-Chat-int4/blob/main/codeshell-chat-q4_0.gguf) to your local machine, placing the model in the folder: `llama_cpp_for_codeshell/models`, it will allow you to load the model locally.

 ```bash
 git clone https://huggingface.co/WisdomShell/CodeShell-7B-Chat-int4/blob/main/codeshell-chat-q4_0.gguf